byuitechops/BYUI-Canvas-Admin-Tools/proj_Lifecycle/ProjectCaptureDoc_Extension.md

 ## Background
-There are many tasks that they have to complete in canvas that take a long time, just because they have to click through many things.
+There are many tasks that Corey and his team have to complete in canvas that take a long time, just because they have to click through many things.
 They wanted something that would automate some of those clicking tasks.
+The solution we decided on was to create a chrome extension that would automate those things for them.
+The extension contains many tools, and each tool has its own capture doc describing it more in detail.

 -----

 ## Objectives
-* Automate admin tasks in Canvas
-	* There are many different tasks to automate, and they are continuously adding more ideas.
-* Display more than the default information on courses in specific places
+* Build a container, which shall contain many tools.
+    * Make it easy to add more tools
+* Give end-user a nice UI to interact with each tool.
+* The container holds the code that traffics the tool to canvas.
+* Deliver an extension to stakeholder that makes it easy for them do repetitive admin tasks on Canvas.

 -----